cfengine/documentation/reference/components/cf-agent/bundles-for-agent/commands-in-agent-promises.markdown

 ---
 layout: default
 title: commands in agent promises
-categories: [Bundles for agent,commands in agent promises]
+categories: [Reference, Bundles for agent, commands in agent promises]
 published: true
-alias: Bundles-for-agent-commands-in-agent-promises.html
+alias: reference-bundles-for-agent-commands-in-agent-promises.html
-tags: [Bundles for agent,commands in agent promises]
+tags: [reference, bundles, agent, commands, promises, promise types]
 ---

 ### `commands` promises in agent

-Command *containment* allows you to make a \`sandbox' around a command, to run it as a non-privileged user inside an isolated directory tree.
+Command *containment* allows you to make a `sandbox' around a command, to run it as a non-privileged user inside an isolated directory tree.
 CFEngine `modules` are commands that support a simple protocol (see below) in order to set additional variables and classes on execution